Sunday School Programs

 We have an active Sunday School program.
 Please click on the link to the left for details.

 Each year the Adult Education Committee puts together spiritual education programs for adults.
 We strongly believe that our faith and our intellect are both essential to who we are as people of Christ and as a community of faith.
 Our adult education program begins in the fall, with special events and programs in Advent and Lent.
-Unique panels, symposiums, lectures, and one-time events continue throughout the year.
+Unique panels, symposiums, lectures, one-time events, and field trips continue throughout the year.
 We strive to cover a variety of topics from biblical studies to application of the Christian faith in our daily lives.

 Brown Bag Bible Study